 With the completely redesigned Historisches Museum, which in addition to the new building will also feature the renovated old building with sections from five different centuries, the museum and its collections will become a real center of attention in the new Frankfurt Old Town.

 Parallel to the start of construction work on the new building, renovation work on the old building was completed in October 2011.
 This building reopened to the public in May 2012 with the new Sammler- und Stifter-Museum (Collectors and Donors Museum).
 Completion of the new building is scheduled for 2016, the relocation of the kinder museum back to the museum likewise in November 2016, and the inauguration of the entire complex following outfitting of the new building for 2017.

 The winning design for the new construction of Frankfurt’s Historical Museum is the advocate of a key hallmark: continuity.
 This is how the architect Jórunn Ragnarsdóttir describes her own work, for which she – jointly with her colleagues Arno Lederer and Marc Oei – was awarded the First Prize in the Architectural Competition for the Redesign of the Historical Museum on Römerberg initiated by the City of Frankfurt.

-Start of reconstruction was scheduled for 2010 and completion for 2015.
+Start of reconstruction was 2010.
 For the design the Stuttgart Architects Office Lederer Ragnarsdóttir Oei followed its fundamental principle: allowing the building to embrace and sustain the language of its environment.

 Prior to developing their concept the architects undertook an intensive analysis of the structure of Frankfurt’s old town that was destroyed during the War.
 Characterizing elements of the historical city area will again be given stronger emphasis in the future, continuity will be carried over into the present: the new design accents the north-south axis in the cityscape and takes up the axes lying west and east of the new construction, the Saalgasse is restored to its original form.